nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_state.rst

 * :kconfig:option:`CONFIG_BT`
 * :kconfig:option:`CONFIG_BT_SMP` - This option enables Security Manager Protocol support.
-  The |ble_state| on Bluetooth Peripheral requires at least the connection security level 2 (encryption).
 * :kconfig:option:`CONFIG_CAF_BLE_STATE` - This option enables the |ble_state| and selects the :kconfig:option:`CONFIG_CAF_BLE_COMMON_EVENTS` Kconfig option, which enables Bluetooth LE common events in CAF.

 The following Kconfig options are also available for this module: